 While Gomez has been wildly popular with young tweens because of her Disney show for the majority of her early career, it wasn’t until she landed a role opposite James Franco in Harmony Korine’s controversial film Spring Breakers (2013) that an older generation began to take note.
 Alongside a bevy of pop tunes that landed on the Billboard Hot 100 charts came breakout hits like her first solo single “Come & Get It” as well as “Good for You” and “Hands to Myself”.
 Endorsement contracts with Pantene, Louis Vuitton, Neo by Adidas, and Coca Cola also elevated her international celebrity profile.

 As far as her love life is concerned, Gomez has been publicly linked to some of the biggest male popstars in the world, including Nick Jonas of the Jonas Brothers and Justin Bieber.
-However, her relationship with Abel Tesfaye – otherwise known as The Weeknd – is one of the most watched and photographed in the world.
-Although it is clear from interviews that Gomez, while happy in her relationship with the supportive singer, does not define herself by it, which is pretty refreshing if you ask us.
+However, her relationship with Abel Tesfaye – otherwise known as The Weeknd – was one of the most watched and photographed in the world.
+Although it is clear from interviews that Gomez, regardless of who she’s in a relationship with, does not define herself by it (which is pretty refreshing if you ask us).

 When it comes to philanthropy, Gomez has proven to have a heart of gold.
 At the age of 17, she became the youngest ever ambassador for UNICEF and embarked on a relief mission to Ghana.
 Since that eye-opening moment, Gomez has continued her work with the organization.
 She has also worked with the Puerto Rican charity Island Dog, an initiative benefiting Congolese women called RAISE Hope for the Congo, an environmental organization called Disney’s Friends for Change, and Ryan Seacrest’s personal philanthropic organization.

 Gomez has also used her lupus diagnosis to stand up for her health concerns while raising awareness for the chronic inflammatory disease.
-In a surprise post to Instagram, Gomez revealed that she had received a kidney transplant earlier this year due to organ failure caused by lupus and thanked her friend Francia Raisa for the kidney donation that saved her life.
-She also used the moment to direct her 128 million Instagram followers to Lupus Research Alliance to help build awareness for the disease.
+In a surprise post to Instagram in 2017, Gomez revealed that she had received a kidney transplant due to organ failure caused by lupus and thanked her friend Francia Raisa for the kidney donation that saved her life.
+She also used the moment to direct her millions of Instagram followers to Lupus Research Alliance to help build awareness for the disease.
 Her incredible courage and grace throughout her struggles with lupus have only served to increase our admiration for the tenacious young star.

 I’m very aware some of my fans had noticed I was laying low for part of the summer and questioning why I wasn’t promoting my new music, which I was extremely proud of.
 So I found out I needed to get a kidney transplant due to my Lupus and was recovering.
 It was what I needed to do for my overall health.
 I honestly look forward to sharing with you, soon my journey through these past several months as I have always wanted to do with you.
 Until then I want to publicly thank my family and incredible team of doctors for everything they have done for me prior to and post-surgery.
 And finally, there aren’t words to describe how I can possibly thank my beautiful friend Francia Raisa.
 She gave me the ultimate gift and sacrifice by donating her kidney to me.
 I am incredibly blessed.
 I love you so much sis.
 Lupus continues to be very misunderstood but progress is being made.
 For more information regarding Lupus please go to the Lupus Research Alliance website: www.lupusresearch.org/ -by grace through faith